The contentEditable property

 Different HTML elements behave differently and depending on the purpose of the editable content this can be an issue.

-In a case where all line breaks are important, a mix of <div>
+In a case where all line breaks are important, a mix of <div> and <br> elements can mess up the structure of the content.

 Documentation: